rabbix2020/Shesh/README.md

 # Shesh
-This is the Linux shell
+This is the Linux shell writen in assembly x86 (nasm)